soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 []
 ```

 How would we implement this function recursively?
-How would you describe it in the three steps above?
+How would we describe it in the three steps above?

 1. **Base case**: the cases we already know how to generate are the cases where the length
    of the list is zero (or less) - we just return an empty list.